The Physics of Care by Jim Moss

 The book does not ask you to care more.
 It does not offer a five-step framework for becoming a more caring leader.
 What it offers is a more complete model of how human systems actually work, one that accounts for a variable the standard model has been taking for granted.

 Think of it the way physicists think about gravity.
 You cannot see gravity.
 You can only see what it does to everything else.
 A dropped cup shatters on the floor.
 Tides come and go on schedule.
 The moon holds its orbit.
 None of those things are gravity, but none of them work without it.
-For most of human history nobody had a name for it.
-It was just the way things are.
+For most of human history nobody had a name for gravity.
+It was just the way things were.

 Care occupies exactly the same position in human relational systems.